anmolllllllll/Sampling/README.md

 Naive bayes
 SVM
 Decision Tree classifier
-Run the file Main.py with the given dataset to find out which sampling is best for the following models PS: Oversampling using SMOTE was applied prior to applying these techniques.
+You can just run the file Main.py with the given dataset to find out which sampling is best for the following models PS: Oversampling using SMOTE was applied prior to applying these techniques.